Top 7 Essential Ingredients for Cooking: Science-Backed Guide to Better Flavor

 1. Whole vs. Ground Spices

-• Whole spices (e.g., cumin seeds, peppercorns) retain their potency longer.
-Grind them yourself for maximum flavor.
+• Whole spices (e.g., cumin seeds, peppercorns) retain potency longer.
+Grind them fresh for maximum aroma and flavor.

 • Ground spices offer convenience but lose potency faster.
-Buy smaller quantities if you don’t cook often.
+Buy small quantities if you cook infrequently.

 2. Check for Freshness